This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Milk: Milk provides moisture and builds structure to the cake.
-It also helps to give the cake a crisp crust.
-I prefer using whole milk or substitute with almond, soy, or oat milk for dairy-free options.
+• Milk: Adds moisture and helps create a crisp crust.
+Whole milk is best, but almond, soy, or oat milk work for a dairy-free version.

 • Flour: Use all-purpose flour.
-For a gluten-free version, use 1:1 gluten-free flour.
+For a gluten-free cake, use a 1:1 gluten-free flour blend.

-• Sugar: Granulated sugar sweetens the cake and brown sugar is used for caramelization.
+• Sugar: Granulated sugar sweetens the cake; brown sugar is used for the caramelized banana topping.

 • Baking Powder: Helps the cake rise.
-Ensure it’s fresh for best results.
+Make sure it’s fresh for the best lift.

-• Egg: Binds ingredients and adds structure to the cake.
+• Egg: Binds the ingredients and adds structure.

 How To Make A Banana Upside Down Cake